NikhilMuzumdar/Telegram_Bot/README.md

 5) datetime
 6) threading
 # Implementation notes
   For a working program, you will first need to create a bot using Botfather https://core.telegram.org/bots Update the generated bot token in main_r4.py either as a string (unsecure) or as a environment variable.
+  For scheduled messaging to work, update the chat id to which the bot has to send message.